 - The blinds were cut to fit the window leaving a small gap that would allow a unsavory person to view into our RV at night.

-- The aluminum blinds would not close all the way.
-In fact I always have that little feeling that I didn't turn the rod all the way enough.
+- The aluminum blinds never seem close all the way.
+As a result, I always feel that I didn't turn the rod all the way enough.

 So the VERY first thing we did to get the Triple-T up and running with new RV window shades was to do the following;